imtimrob/nebula/examples/service_scripts/README_MACOS.md

 #Change permissions
 sudo chmod 644 /Library/LaunchDaemons/com.nebula.master.plist

-This example has nebula and nebula-cert installed at /usr/local/opt/nebula/bin/nebula The config file is located at /usr/local/etc/nebula/config.yml These strings will need to be changed to match the local installation
+Note - This example has nebula and nebula-cert installed at /usr/local/opt/nebula/bin/nebula The config file is located at /usr/local/etc/nebula/config.yml These strings will need to be changed to match the local installation